BenConstable/laravel-localize-middleware/README.md

 ```

 It's recommended to set this middleware globally and early in the stack, but you're
-free to register it in whatever way that suits you needs.
+free to register it in whatever way that suits your needs.

 ###Configuration